top of page

 Castor oil is considered a vegetable oil that is pale yellow in color and is produced by crushing the seeds of the castor plant.
 Castor oil is a particular type of triglyceride fatty acid, with nearly 90 percent of ricinoleic acid, which is an unsaturated omega-9 fatty acid.

-Castor oil contains the biochemical agent undecylenic acid, which is used to stop fungal growth.
+The contains the biochemical agent undecylenic acid, which is used to stop fungal growth.
 The undecylenic acid makes the natural remedy ideal for numerous types of fungal infections including yeast infections, athlete's foot, and ringworm.

-Castor oil has traditionally been used as a remedy for treating various skin conditions and infections, relieving constipation, and increasing hair volume and its health.
-However, recent studies have shown that castor oil can be used to support the immune system, anti-inflammatory agent, antimicrobial agent, and lymphatic stimulant.
+The oil has traditionally been used as a remedy for treating various skin conditions and infections, relieving constipation, and increasing hair volume and its health.
+However, recent studies have shown that it can be used to support the immune system, anti-inflammatory agent, antimicrobial agent, and lymphatic stimulant.

-You can use castor oil in a couple of different ways.
+You can use the oil in a couple of different ways.
 Apply it directly to the skin, use it through a castor oil pack, or mix it with other oils to use it as a topical remedy.

 You can orally, add it to milk, lukewarm water, with your juice and hot drink, or taken in the form of a supplement.